emergentvibe/Memetics-Research/source/content/mapping the memetic soul toward a predictive model of human consciousness.md

 ---
 # mapping the memetic soul: toward a predictive model of human consciousness

-our current models of consciousness remain fragmented and incomplete - psychology describes behaviours, neuroscience maps brain activity, philosophy debates the nature of self. but what if we could develop a unified framework that bridges individual experience with collective dynamics? what if consciousness itself could be understood as an emergent property of memetic interactions?
+our current models of consciousness remain fragmented and incomplete - psychology describes behaviours, neuroscience maps brain activity, philosophy debates the nature of self. but what if we could develop a unified framework that bridges individual experience with collective dynamics? what if consciousness itself could be understood as an emergent property of memetics interactions?

 ![[memes - coding and regulating behaviour]]